Student Work and Active Learning Activities

 Stronger Personal Connection → Better Retention & Increased Engagement and Ownership

-When students create a financial vision board or track their transaction over time, they’re connecting money concepts to their own goals (cars, college, travel, independence).
+When students create a financial vision board or track their transactions over time, they’re connecting money concepts to their own goals (cars, college, travel, independence).

 - This taps into motivation and emotion